pnblackwell/gschool-blog/source/2013-03-08-Retrospective_TrafficSpy.html.markdown

 <b>Are you feeling relatively comfortable with databases, or is it, to paraphrase the amazing Bill O’Reilly, "data goes in, data goes out, you can’t explain that!"</b>

 I feel like a mixture of both.
-There are still some questions, but I've reached a point where I don't really question too much of how this is happening and I focus on testing databases out to see if they
+There are still some questions, but I've reached a point where I don't really question too much of how this is happening and I focus on testing databases out to see if they are giving me consistent output.
+I'm definitely as bad as Papa Bill though.